ivansergeev/gfxp/README.md

 GFXP is a small library with a collection of patterns for Panic Playdate.
 Includes a visual [GFXP Editor](http://www.ivansergeev.com/gfxp/) for modern browsers (no internet required) for quickly creating and using patterns.

 - Draw something in the visual editor and see the finished patterns
-- Copy the pattern in any code format or download PNG (for design and programming)
+- Copy the pattern in any code format or download PNG (for design and programming) or share it with your friends
 - Easy!
 Simply!
 Magic!

+### Types of patterns that are included in the GFXP lib
+- Grayscale
+- Dots
+- Flakes
+- Crosses
+- Vertical Lines
+- Horizontal Lines
+- Diagonal Lines
+- Net
+- Bricks
+- Tins
+- Decor
+- Noise
+- Emojis
+- Misc

 ### Demo